In Ireland, three times more people die by suicide than in road traffic accidents.

-‘Wexford MarineWatch’ was established in December 2012 primarily to try and combat an epidemic of suicides in the Wexford Harbour and Bridge area – which at the time when our organisation was set up had began spiraling out of control.
+Established in December 2012, our primary objective is to try and reduce the high level of deaths by suicide in the Wexford Harbour and Bridge area – which at the time when our organisation was set up had began spiraling out of control.
 Previously, most people in difficulty were not intercepted in time and those who entered the water got swept away by the very strong tidal flows in the Harbour.
-This often results in drawn out lengthy searches, sometimes for weeks or even months – resulting in distress for the families, the relatives, the search teams and the wider community, as everyone sought closure to each tragic incident.
+This often resulted in drawn out lengthy searches by voluntary agencies, sometimes for weeks or even months – resulting in distress & heartbreak for the families, the relatives, the search teams and the wider community, as everyone sought closure to each tragic incident.

-None of our Volunteers come into physical contact with a person in difficulty and DO NOT enter the water.
-They are there to provide a distraction (while the appropriate emergency services such as the Gardai, Ambulance or a Family member are summoned by other team members), as well as provide the individual with information on local 24hr professional assistance that is available, which they may not be aware of.
+Whilst our volunteers interact with persons in distress, we DO NOT ENTER the water.
+We are there to provide a distraction & offer support (while the appropriate emergency services such as the Gardai, Ambulance or a Family member are summoned by colleagues), along with lending a listening ear & providing the person with information on local 24hr professional assistance that is available, which they may not be aware of.

-Deaths by Suicide are devastating for those left behind, for families and loved ones and entire communities - Yet Suicide is preventable.
+Deaths by Suicide are devastating for those left behind, for families and loved ones and entire communities – yet Suicide is preventable.
 Every life is priceless and every cent earned for suicide prevention is invaluable”.
 3T’s Charity